durcij/comics-club/about.md

 To get on the email list, you can email our secretary at <[nguyenmail](mailto:nguyenmail@allegheny.edu)> or our vice president at <[durcij](mailto:durcij@allegheny.edu)>.

 If you'd like to suggest an event, or give us some feedback, feel free to email our president at <[eltmanm](mailto:eltmanm@allegheny.edu)> or our vice president at <[durcij](mailto:durcij@allegheny.edu)>.

+We also have a [Facebook Group](https://www.facebook.com/groups/359659447419354/) and a [Discord Server](https://discord.gg/Y8hpXNW) that you should feel free to join!